osman28tr/HireACar-Project-With-AspNetCore8.0AndOnionArch/README.md

 <h3>2.
 General Outlines of the Architecture Used in the Project</h3>
 <img src="Presentation/HireACar.API/wwwroot/ProjectArch/HireACarArch2.PNG" height="400px" width="650px">
 <h3>3.
 Language and Development Environment Used: C# - Asp.Net Core 8.0</h3>

+<b>Note:</b> The application is currently under development, some of the technologies in question may not have been implemented yet.